lconnell1000/TeamProfileGenerator/README.md

 ![ A screenshot of the final product](./Assets/Screenshot3.png)

 ## Testing
-The following image shows the testing for this assignemnt, you can see their are 4 test suites, and 12 tests which all passed.
+The following image shows the testing for this assigment, you can see there are 4 test suites, and 12 tests which all passed.
 To execute the testing you just type "npm run test" in the terminal.

 ![ A screenshot of the terminal line for testing.](./Assets/Screenshot4.png)